iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.0.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 4 reviews"/>
 </p>

+> Based on tracking only (haven't used it for sending) and address checks (one is allowed 50).
+4 * because lately the reference number for 2nd class parcels and some 48 hour tracked mail (which used to give very limited data) no longer give any data (yes, this is more of a Royal Mail system problem than an app-specific problem).<br> :date: __2021-02-17 11:33:01__

 > No matter how many updates this app has, it still doesn't work, crashes upon opening everytime.
 I have been unable to use the app since February 2020 on a Sony Xperia XA1.
 Sort it out Royal Mail.
 Update, 13 Feb 2021 decided to try this app again and installed it again, it now works, opens, can login, and view my saved tracking numbers.
 Let's see how long it works.<br> :date: __2021-02-13 20:14:54__